tomatogfz/tomatogfz.github.io/README.txt

 Also, I put a link to another website of mine (fangzhengguo.com) which I got several month ago, but I don't know much about Web Design at that time.
 By taking Comp 20, I am very confident to make it much better in the future.

-I get lots of inspirations from Kate's Example and by looking at some most famous personal website.
-There is plenty room to improve.
+I get lots of inspirations from Kate's Example and by looking at some most famous personal website (http://www.kristagray.com/, http://www.devonstank.com/bravo-group, etc. ), from which I definitely feel that there is plenty room to improve.

 Thanks,
 Fangzheng Guo